 A huge thank you to all our artists.
 If you would like to know more please click on the picture to see who the artist is.

 Why are hen harriers special and important?

 They breed on our uplands and moors, and they are ground nesting birds.
 The female remains incubating the eggs and chicks whilst the male does most of the hunting.
-The male passes prey in mid-air to the female to return to the nest in an acrobatic aerial display which is known as ‘sky dancing’.
+The male passes prey in mid-air to the female to return to the nest in an acrobatic aerial display.

 What is the problem?

 The hen harrier faces many threats.
 In some areas it is in decline because of loss of habitat but by far the largest threat it faces is illegal persecution; it is one of the most persecuted birds of prey in the UK, shot and trapped, despite being legally protected.